Tvisha0024/First-practice-/README.md

-# First-practice-
+# First colab practice
-My first practice project: swapping variables in python.
+This is my first colab notebook showcasing how to swap variables